sid-ee/concourse-pipeline-resource/README.md

 The tests require a concourse API server to test against, and a valid basic auth username/password for that concourse deployment.

-The tests also require that you build the fly CLI as a binary.
+The tests also require that you provide the fly CLI as a binary.
-This CLI must be compatible with the chosen concourse deployment.
+This CLI must be compatible with the chosen concourse deployment - check version with `fly --version`.
 The source for the fly CLI can be found [here](https://github.com/concourse/fly).
 `FLY_LOCATION` should be set to the location of the compiled binary.